-- Expand and deepen diverse partnerships across the province, especially with networked organizations across diverse settings (i.e. school and community) and geographies (i.e. rural and urban). - Ensure regional representation by hiring staff across the province, creating mobile infrastructure to support regional programming, and investing in technologies to support virtual work. - Continue and expand fund disbursement to food initiatives across the province and identify new opportunities to fund youth-led initiatives. - Build a province-wide framework for core programs including Grow Eat Learn, Youth Food Leaders, and Farm to School Snack. - Facilitate opportunities for learning and knowledge exchange among regional and provincial partners.
+- Expand and deepen partnerships across the province, especially with networked organizations across diverse settings and geographies. - Ensure regional representation by hiring staff across the province, creating mobile infrastructure to support regional programming, and investing in technologies to support virtual work. - Continue and expand fund disbursement to food initiatives across the province and identify new opportunities to fund youth-led initiatives. - Build a province-wide framework for core programs including Grow Eat Learn, Youth Food Leaders, and Farm to School Snack. - Facilitate opportunities for learning and knowledge exchange among regional and provincial partners.